-Our favorite holiday is almost here!
-International Translation Day is happening tomorrow, 30 September.
+International Translation Day is happening on the 30th September.
 Set to coincide with the birthday of St. Jerome, this is a day to celebrate translators and the art of translation.
 And this year is special.
 Although International Translation Day has been celebrated since 1953, the United Nations officially recognized it as a holiday this year.

 Every year has a theme.
 The theme for 2017 is “Translation and Diversity.”
 So, here are 8 fascinating facts about language diversity around the world.